WistfulHopes/asw-modding-book/src/modding-bbs/bbs-advanced.md

 <hr>

-BBS allows you to do much more than simply change damage numbers and spawn funny projectiles.
+BBS allows you to do much more than simply change damage numbers and spawn projectiles.

 Although it's a bit limited by the very nature of functioning inside of a fighting game framework, you can effectively achieve nearly anything you want with it, as long as you're willing to get creative.